gauravsinhaweb/indusgame/README.md

     - The user is able to read the units in `tabular` form for better readability.
     - The user is able to sort the table on the basis of the unit title.
     - The user is able to Read.
 Update and Delete the units.
+- [x] Part III: Visualising Performance of Pack Sales
+    - most and least sold pack from the USD perspective in a given time period
+    - most and least sold pack from the quantity perspective in a given time period
+    - sale distribution of the given pack in a given time period
+    - anything else which you think makes the sale information insightful

 - [x] Part IV:  Reacting to Unit Updates from Other Clients
     - The backend exposes a WebSocket connection at /hubs/unit using `SignalR library`.
 Anytime a unit data is updated, all clients connected to the /hubs/unit endpoint using the WebSocket protocol will get a "UnitUpdated" event with the unit data in it which just got updated.